-Hair is considered as the essential part of the beauty for women so hair loss cause significant psychosocial problems and impacts the women severely.
+Hair is considered as the essential part of the beauty of women so hair loss causes significant psychosocial problems and impacts the women severely.
 It can be emotionally crippling and disastrous for her self- esteem.
-After age 40-45 years losing near about 100 hairs a day is normal and these hair will get replaced naturally.
+After age 40-45 years losing near about 100 hairs a day is normal and this hair will get replaced naturally.

 - Telogen effluvium is the most common cause of a diffuse loss of hair with thinning.

-- Nutritional factors plays major role in hair loss.
+- Nutritional factors play a major role in hair loss.
 Ferritin deficiency is one of the main cause of hair fall in Indian women.

 - Female pattern baldness (FPHL) similar to male pattern baldness, there is more loss of hair at the top of scalp

 - If the DHT is increased in the female body that will cause Female androgenetic alopecia.
 (FAGA) For women, androgenetic alopecia may be undetectable for quite some time.

 - Hormonal disorders like thyroid dysfunction, PCOD etc.

 - Traction alopecia: It is a condition in which constant force is applied to hair.
 Eg. hair loss along the hairline due to prolonged wearing of tight ponytails.

 - Alopecia areata: There are several patches of hair loss in the scalp.

 - Cicatricial alopecia: hair loss occurring after any injury, like burns, cuts and bruises or scars from physical or chemical traumas, any scar or incision site after a cosmetic or corrective surgery.

 - Use of certain medicines like anticancer drugs.

 - Stress: Stress plays a major role in hair fall.
 When our stress level is increased our body release negative hormones and they affect our body and also hairs.